Saudi women smoke in public to 'complete' their newfound freedoms | The Japan Times

 “I feel that smoking in public is a part of exercising my newly won freedoms.
-I am happy that now that I can choose,” the 27-year-old Saudi who works for a private company in the capital said.
+I am happy that now that I can choose,” said the 27-year-old Saudi, who works for a private company in the capital.

 Like Western feminists of the early 20th century, in an era of social change in Saudi Arabia some women are embracing cigarettes, shisha pipes or vaping as a symbol of emancipation.